According to the annual “Cost of a data breach” report by IBM and Ponemon Institute,

 Anti-malware software can be used to protect privacy, bank details, and the health of your devices.
 It is also used to identify and prevent malicious software incoming from the web.

-Nowadays, there are several anti-malware software with a vast array of security features.
-Anti-malware software tools and programs offer firewalls, anti-spam, email protection, SPF flattening, phishing, and web browsing protection.
+Nowadays, anti-malware software tools and programs offer SPF flattening, firewalls, anti-spam, email protection, web browsing protection, and DKIM signature to protect from phishing.
 These security features can help you to keep your company safe from the attacks of hackers.

 In the end